 → A high school diploma or its recognized equivalent is required before enrolling at Amherst College.

-- Two Teacher Evaluations (English, Math, Science, Social Studies or Foreign Language)
+- Two Teacher Recommendations (English, Math, Science, Social Studies or Foreign Language)

 - Standardized Test Results via Self-Reported Scores or Official Score Reports (for one of the following):

 - ACT (Writing Test recommended)

-→ Learn more about the Redesigned SAT I launched March 2016.
+→ Learn more about the Redesigned SAT launched March 2016.

-♦ We recommend that you submit all standardized test results, as we will evaluate your application based on the most advantageous combination of scores for the SAT and/or ACT.
+♦ We recommend that applicants submit all test results, as we evaluate applications based on the most advantageous combination of scores (superscore) for either the SAT and/or ACT, regardless of test date.

 ♦ For official test score reporting, use Amherst's institutional codes: 3003 (SAT) and 1774 (ACT).